This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 the certification of residents.
 As an authorized representative described in

-be knowledgeable about assistance group circumstances and should carefully
+be knowledgeable about assistance group circumstances and is to carefully

 review those circumstances with residents prior to applying on their behalf.

-The group living arrangement shall be strictly liable for all losses or misuse
+The group living arrangement is strictly liable for all losses or misuse of

-of benefits held on behalf of resident assistance groups and for all
+benefits held on behalf of resident assistance groups and for all overpayments

-overpayments that occur while acting as an authorized representative.
-However,
+that occur while acting as an authorized representative.
+However, the group

-the group living arrangement is not responsible for any misrepresentation or
+living arrangement is not responsible for any misrepresentation or intentional

-intentional program violation when a resident has made application on their own
+program violation when a resident has made application on their own behalf.
+The

-behalf.
-The resident applying on their own behalf shall be responsible for
+resident applying on their own behalf is responsible for overpayments as would

-overpayments as would any other assistance group.
-(J) What must the group living
+any other assistance group.
+(J) What is the group living arrangement

 been spent on behalf of the individual assistance group, the facility is to